Bachelor Keeping

 They are extremely picky eaters, they eat ONLY sweet peas and poultry food.
 They also like lettuce, fresh kale.
 And of course THE WORMS - from spring to late fall they follow us around the garden expecting us to dig up some worms for them."

-If you aint after the eggs consider opening your home to a group of drakes or roosters.
-You will save several life and gain the most amazing pets
+If you're not after the eggs, consider opening your home to a group of drakes or roosters.
+Not only will you save several lives, but you'll also gain some of the most amazing pets.

-I want to also mention an amazing instagram page thats dedicated to finding roosters homes and also how to start a bachelor flock of roosters.
+I also want to mention an incredible Instagram page dedicated to finding homes for roosters and providing guidance on how to start a bachelor flock of roosters.
+It's a fantastic resource for anyone interested in this unique and rewarding experience.

 Adopt a bird network